Truck Driver Training: What You’ll Need to Know

 Congratulations!
 Once you’ve passed your test, it’s time to take the next step.
 This will vary depending on your experience level and company you’re driving for.
 At Melton, inexperienced drivers will be invited onto a driver trainer’s truck for a period of time, usually around three weeks.
 This is to ensure you’re ready to adapt to the truck driver lifestyle and that you can complete the job’s tasks in a real-world setting.
 Drivers with verifiable experience may qualify to be on a trainer truck for a shorter time, or might bypass it altogether and start driving their own truck.

 Successfully completing your orientation process is an important step on your journey to becoming a professional truck driver.
 By paying close attention to your company’s requirements and processes, you’ll make it through the driver training and be on the road in no time.
-If you’re a new driver looking for more information about starting a career in trucking, view our page for new CDL drivers here.
+If you’re a new driver looking for more information about starting a career in trucking, view our page about Melton’s pre-hire evaluation here.